 "Sarah is a doctoral level practicum student, working towards her degree as a clinical psychologist from the Wright Institute.
 She aims to provide personalized and supportive treatment.
 She has experience working with individuals, couples, families, and groups.
 Her focus is predominantly around trauma informed care and meeting each client with empathy and respect.
 She is also an animal lover!"

 Kim is the founder of V.E.T. and Project H.O.P.E., she is also a certified Equine Specialist with the organization.
 Kim has been certified since 2011 and has been working with veterans for 6 years.
-The motto at Ridge Ranch is "Come into the world of the horse and see what you might discover about yourself".
+The motto at Ridge Ranch is "Come into the world of the horse and see what you can

 We are a 501(c)3 organization EIN #83-3632994